smart-on-fhir/fhir-bulk-data-docs/export.md

 - ```_type``` (string of comma-delimited FHIR resource types, optional)

-  Only resources of the specified resource types(s) will be included in the response.
-If this parameter is omitted, the server should return all supported resources that the client has authorization to access and that the relevant business agreements allow.
-The [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) should act as a point of reference for recommended resources to be returned as well as other resources outside of the patient compartment that are helpful in interpreting the patient data such as Organization and Practitioner.
+  Only resources of the specified resource types(s) SHOULD be included in the response.
+If this parameter is omitted, the server SHOULD return all supported resources within the scope of the client authorization.
+For non-system-level requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHOULD be used as a point of reference for recommended resources to be returned as well as other resources outside of the patient compartment that are helpful in interpreting the patient data such as Organization and Practitioner.

-  Resource references should be relative uris with the format `<resource type>/<id>`, or absolute uris with the same structure rooted in the base url for the server from which the export was performed.
+  Resource references MAY be relative URIs with the format `<resource type>/<id>`, or absolute URIs with the same structure rooted in the base URI for the server from which the export was performed.
 References will be resolved looking for a resource with the specified type and id within the file set.

-  Note: Some implementations may limit the resources returned to specific subsets of FHIR like those defined in the [Argonaut Implementation Guide](http://www.fhir.org/guides/argonaut/r2/)
+  Note: Implementations MAY limit the resources returned to specific subsets of FHIR, such as those defined in the [Argonaut Implementation Guide](http://www.fhir.org/guides/argonaut/r2/)

 ##### Experimental Query Parameters

 As a community, we've identified use cases for finer-grained, client-specified filtering.
 For example, some clients may want to retrieve only active prescriptions (rather than historical prescriptions), or only laboratory observations (rather than all observations).
 We have considered several approaches to finer-grained filtering, including FHIR's `GraphDefinition`, the Clinical Query Language, and FHIR's REST API search parameters.
-We expect this will be an area of active exploration, so for the time being we're defining an experimental syntax based on search parameters that works side-by-side with our coarse-grained `_type`-based filtering.
+We expect this will be an area of active exploration, so for the time being this document defines an experimental syntax based on search parameters that works side-by-side with the coarse-grained `_type`-based filtering.

-To request finer-grained filtering, a client can supply a `_typeFilter` parameter alongside the `_type` parameter.
+To request finer-grained filtering, a client MAY supply a `_typeFilter` parameter alongside the `_type` parameter.
 The value of the `_typeFilter` parameter is a comma-separated list of FHIR REST API queries that further restrict the results of the query.
-Understanding `_typeFilter` is optional for servers; clients should be robust to servers that ignore `_typeFilter`.
+Understanding `_typeFilter` is OPTIONAL for FHIR servers; clients SHOULD be robust to servers that ignore `_typeFilter`.

 *Note for client developers*: Because both `_typeFilter` and `_since` can restrict the results returned, the interaction of these parameters may be surprising.
 Think carefully through the implications when constructing a query with both of these parameters.